davidclough/node/_documents/javascript-guide/javascript-guide.md

 You throw _any_ object, primitive or complex.
 There is no conventional structure like the Exception in C#.

 #### try...catch...finally
-The fact that any type of primitive or object can be thrown means that there will be _at most_ one `catch` clause and the code within it will deal with the structure of any exceptions that could be thrown within the `try` clause.
+The fact that any type of primitive or object can be thrown means that there will be _at most_ one `catch` clause and the code within it will deal with the structure of all exceptions that could be thrown within the `try` clause.
 This is as opposed to the multiple catch clauses you can add in C#.

 #### with
 Avoid this.
 It is like the Visual Basic equivalent and allows the user to avoid making repeated mentions of an object within a block of code.

-Use of "with" keyword is generally intensely disapproved of as .
+Use of "with" keyword is widely disapproved of as it leads to code that is difficult to read.
 It is also deprecated.

 This simple example probably doesn't highlight the problem but, if the `with` statement was bigger, the code could become rather confusing.
-Two properties of `Math` are used below: `Math.cos()` and `Math.PI`. `pi` is _not_ a property of `Math` (it is a variable that was declared earlier on in the code) but this is not immediately obvious to the reader.
-It may reduce the code but also reduces readability.
-If you wanted to avoid repeating quite a long object name within a section of code you could always declare an alias that had a short, even one letter, name and use that within the section.
+Two properties of `Math` are used below: `Math.cos()` and `Math.PI`. `pi` is _not_ a property of `Math`,it is a variable that was declared earlier on in the code.
+However, the reader could be left wondering which of the tokens is actually a variable and which are properties of `Math`. `with` may reduce the amount of code but it also reduces readability.
+If you wanted to avoid repeating quite a long object name within a section of code you could always declare an alias that has a short, even one letter, name and use that within the section.

 	with (Math) {
 		pi = PI;